CSA-RH/rosa-hcp-fast-deploy/README.md

 Also, please note that when this repository was created there was no private link option.
 <br />

-# HCP - AWS ROSA Cluster with hosted control planes
+# AWS ROSA Cluster with hosted control planes (HCP)
-The idea behind this shell script (**rosa_hcp.sh**) is to automatically deploy a public ROSA **HCP** cluster in a few minutes, using the CLI.<br />
+The idea behind this shell script (**rosa_hcp.sh**) is to automatically deploy a ROSA **HCP** cluster in a few minutes, using the CLI.<br />
 What the script will do for you is:
 - Configure your AWS account and roles (eg. the account-wide IAM roles and policies, the cluster-specific Operator roles and policies, the OIDC identity provider, etc.)
 - Create the VPC, including creating Subnets, IGW, NatGW, S3 Endpoint, configuring Routes, etc.
-- Create your ROSA **HCP** Cluster
+- Create your Public or Private ROSA **HCP** Cluster

 All you need is:
 - An AWS account or an RHDP "blank environment"
 - Your AWS Access Key and AWS Secret Access Key
 - Updated versions of ROSA CLI[^1] and AWS CLI.

-The process to create/delete an HCP cluster and all its resources will take approximately 15 minutes. <br /> Here is an on overview of the [default cluster specifications](https://docs.openshift.com/rosa/rosa_hcp/rosa-hcp-sts-creating-a-cluster-quickly.html#rosa-sts-overview-of-the-default-cluster-specifications_rosa-hcp-sts-creating-a-cluster-quickly).
+The process to create/delete a ROSA HCP cluster and all its resources will take approximately 15 minutes. <br /> Here is an on overview of the [default cluster specifications](https://docs.openshift.com/rosa/rosa_hcp/rosa-hcp-sts-creating-a-cluster-quickly.html#rosa-sts-overview-of-the-default-cluster-specifications_rosa-hcp-sts-creating-a-cluster-quickly).

 [^1]: If you get an error like this: "_E: Failed to create cluster: Version 'X.Y.Z' is below minimum supported for Hosted Control Plane_", you'll probably have to update the ROSA CLI in order to be able to create the latest cluster version available.

-# Create your HCP cluster
+# Create your ROSA HCP cluster
 1. Clone this repo
 ```
 $ git clone https://github.com/CSA-RH/aws-rosa-cluster-with-hosted-control-planes

-Cloning into 'HCP'...
+Cloning into 'aws-rosa-cluster-with-hosted-control-planes'...
-remote: Enumerating objects: 13, done.
+remote: Enumerating objects: 118, done.<br />
-remote: Counting objects: 100% (13/13), done.
+remote: Counting objects: 100% (118/118), done.<br />
-remote: Compressing objects: 100% (12/12), done.
+remote: Compressing objects: 100% (112/112), done.<br />
-remote: Total 13 (delta 2), reused 0 (delta 0), pack-reused 0
+remote: Total 118 (delta 43), reused 11 (delta 5), pack-reused 0<br />
-Receiving objects: 100% (13/13), 18.44 KiB | 165.00 KiB/s, done.
+Receiving objects: 100% (118/118), 45.89 KiB | 1.64 MiB/s, done.<br />
-Resolving deltas: 100% (2/2), done.
+Resolving deltas: 100% (43/43), done.<br />
 ```
 2. Go to path:
 ```
-$ cd HCP/
+$ cd aws-rosa-cluster-with-hosted-control-planes/
 ```

 3. Add execution permissions